Overview

 Accessible outdoor recreation: Experience and learn about accessible outdoor recreation opportunities on state lands, including hiking, camping, birding, fishing, and boating.

-The following DEC Facilities participated in Get Outdoors & Get Together Day in 2025.
-Check back often to confirm locations for 2026.
+The following locations will host Get Outdoors & Get Together Day in 2026:

 - Stony Kill Farm Environmental Education Center (Dutchess County)